-A wide selection of Ford accessories are available for your vehicle through your local authorized Ford, Lincoln Mercury or Ford of Canada dealer.
+A wide selection of genuine Ford accessories are available for your vehicle through your local authorized Ford, Lincoln Mercury or Ford of Canada dealer.
 These quality accessories have been specifically engineered to fulfill your automotive needs; they are custom designed to complement the style and aerodynamic appearance of your vehicle.
-In addition, each accessory is made from high quality materials and meets or exceeds Ford's rigid engineering and safety specifications.
-Ford accessories are warranted for up to 12 months or 20 000 km (12 000 miles) on all cars and light trucks unless the accessory is installed on a new vehicle, then the warranty becomes the balance of the new vehicle's warranty or the accessories warranty, whichever is greater.
-See your dealer for complete warranty information and availability.
+In addition, each accessory is made from high quality materials and meets or exceeds Ford's rigorous engineering and safety specifications.
+Ford Motor Company will repair or replace any properly dealer-installed Ford accessory found to be defective in factory-supplied materials or workmanship during the warranty period, as well as any component damaged by the defective accessory.
+The accessory will be warranted for whichever provides you the greatest benefit:

+- 12 months or 20 000 km (12 000 miles) (whichever occurs first), or - The remainder of your new vehicle limited warranty.